Adoption Day! What Happens In Court?

 Once you, your spouse, and your guests have settled into the courtroom, your attorney will ask you a direct set of questions along with the judge.
 After all the questions have been answered, the judge will sign a document called the decree of adoption.
 This document officially makes you the legal parent of the child.
 Afterward, you will get a new birth certificate, and update your child’s social security number and insurance information.

 Our team at Bundy Law is beyond excited about this next new chapter in your family’s growing history.
 If you have yet to get started and need an adoption attorney, our team is ready to help!
-Book your free call here!
+Book your call here!